ewhicher/matter/content/collections/pages/home.md

 testimonials:
   -
     id: ld8z7sjd
-    quote: 'We achieved more in the last few weeks than have in the last 6-months'
+    quote: 'We achieved more in just a few weeks than we did in the previous 6-months'
     logo: clients/testimo/diagio-logo-small.png
     type: testimonial
     enabled: true